wkumari/draft-vandergaast-edns-client-subnet/README.md

 A.2.  -01

-   o  Document version number reset from -02 to -00 due to the rename to
+   o  Document version number reset from -02 to -00 due to the rename of
-      ECS.
+      base document.

    o  Clarified example (dealing with TLDs, and various minor errors).